 However, nothing contained herein shall be construed to prohibit any party's undertaking any act, project, study, analysis, or any other activity which the party is required by law or contract to undertake as part of any other program which fulfills some function shown herein as intended to be performed by the party undertaking such act, project, study, analysis, or other activity.

-In witness whereof, the parties hereto have executed this Memorandum of Understanding, this day of , 2015.
+In wi itness whereof, the e parties hereto have execute ed this Memorandum of Understanding, this

+20 day of May , 2015.

+1

 CITY OF SAVANNAH